loganmetzger/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JS library which allows for dynamic rendering of components to the DOM via the React Virtual DOM.
+This means that rather than reloading an entire page every time a change occurs, the page can rerender individual elements when something changes.
+This is also super useful because it can pull in new data from an API and rerender components when necessary.

 1. Describe component state.

+State is something that will change within a component.
+This could be something like a counter, or the unique id of the object of data you are trying to display.

 1. Describe props.

+Props are the data being passed from higher level components into subcomponents.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are things that happened when a component rerenders.
+Sometimes these can be helpful in listening for things to occur and making changes happen as they do.
+Other times they can cause extra loops (or even infinite loops) to happen, which takes up a lot of computing power or could crash your entire program

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.